African Union Commission

 The African Union Commission (AUC) acts as the executive/administrative branch or secretariat of the African Union.
 It is headed by a chairperson and consists of a number of Commissioners dealing with different areas of policy.

 The African Union Headquarters are in Addis Ababa, Ethiopia.
 It should be distinguished from the African Commission on Human and Peoples' Rights, (based in Banjul, Gambia), which is a separate body that reports to the African Union.

 History

 On September 13, 2005 an agreement was reached by the Commission and France whereby France would donate €5 million for the furtherance of African Union activities.
 Some of the initiatives this money will go to are an African Communication Policy and an African Common Defence Force.
 The signatory on behalf of the Commission was Bernard Zoba.

 The African Union Commission became a part of the Forum on China–Africa Cooperation (FOCAC) in 2012.
 FOCAC is the main multi-lateral coordination mechanism between the African countries and China.
 Since joining FOCAC, the African Union Commission has increasingly played a coordinating role, although each African country in FOCAC continues to represent itself individually.

+The African Union has agreed through the signing of an Memorandum of Understanding (MoU) for a Free Trade Agreement to further encompass the Caribbean Community as part of the African diaspora.